Managing Stress While Building Your Business

 Consider blocking out time on the calendar each day or week when you’re not to be disturbed at all.
 Maybe you use that time to address specific to-dos, or it can just a bit of downtime.
 Either way, that’s your allotted time to be left alone.
 Consider it non-negotiable.

-When grabbing a few hours of late-night work after a long day, adjust the lighting and temperature in your home workspace to reduce your fatigue and minimize stress.
+When grabbing a few hours of late-night work, adjust the lighting and temperature in your home workspace to reduce your fatigue and minimize stress.
 Use natural light when possible, and keep your thermostat above 68 degrees so you can expend your energy working rather than keeping warm.
-Cornell researchers suggest 77 degrees Fahrenheit as the optimal room temperature, but we don't blame you if you prefer things on the cooler side.
+Cornell researchers suggest 77 degrees Fahrenheit as the optimal room temperature, but we don’t blame you if you prefer things on the cooler side.

-Finally, make peace with this fact: You’ll never be able to eliminate all stress.
+You’ll never be able to eliminate all stress, but dealing with it in a healthy and productive way is critically important.
 Maximizing your time, creating stress-free zones at work, and making your home workspace as calming as possible will help you keep it under control so you can spend more time focusing on the fun stuff.